As long as:

 (ii) an offer where the total consideration for the securities offered in the EU (considering together all the Member States where it is made) is less than EUR8 million (calculated over a period of 12 months), except for the credit institutions sector, for which the threshold is set at EUR5 million.

 The EU Prospectus Regulation has been implemented into Swedish law.
 As a general rule, nontransferable purchase rights are not considered securities subject to the Prospectus Regulation.
-Even if purchase rights are considered securities that require a prospectus, they may nonetheless be exempt from the prospectus requirements (eg, the 150-person exemption).
+Even if purchase rights are considered securities that require a prospectus, they may nonetheless be exempt from the prospectus requirements (eg, the 150-person exemption or the employee exemption).

 There are generally no specific securities requirements, so long as purchase rights are awarded only to employees and the shares issued are not listed on a Swiss exchange or issued by a Swiss company.